videojs/videojs-youtube/README.md

 Allows you to use YouTube URL as source with [Video.js](https://github.com/zencoder/video-js/).

 ## How does it work?
 Including the script vjs.youtube.js will add the YouTube as a tech.
 You just have to add it to your techOrder option.
+Then, you add the option src with your YouTube URL.
 **You must use the last version of VideoJS available in the folder lib, the current version on CDN will not work until it is updated**

 Here is an example: